It never ceases to amaze me how much I take cabinets, drawers and other storage areas for granted. Without them, my house would be a mess.

 The unusual thing is that some babies couldn't care less about drawers.
 To them whatever is hidden away simply does not compete with their awesome toys.
 You are probably reading this guide because the last two sentences do not describe your baby at all.

-Before we take a look at how to baby proof your drawers, lets take a look at why you need to.
+Before we take a look at how to baby proof your drawers, let us take a look at why you need to.

-Its really funny.
-Before young children enter your life, you would never have consider drawers to be dangerous.
+It is really funny.
+Before young children enter your life, you would never have considered drawers to be dangerous.
 Once you do start to care for kids, you will begin to realize just how dangerous they actually are.

 I am also going to add that drawers can be slammed continuously.
-While not a direct danger to the child, can wear on a parents sanity.
+While not a direct danger to the child, this can wear on a parent's sanity.
 And trust me, there is nothing more dangerous than an insane parent!

 There are many different types of drawer locks available and not all are created equal.
 When shopping around be sure to read reviews that other parents have left on products.
 By doing this you will quickly learn that while some baby proofing products sound amazing in theory, they just don't hold up in practice.

-Besides reading reviews, here are some other things to be wary of when looking to child proof your drawers.
+Besides reading reviews, here are some other things to be wary of when looking to childproof your house.

-Right, we have that out of the way, lets look at the different products that are available to you to baby proof your drawers.
+Right, we have that out of the way, let us look at the different products that are available to you to baby proof your drawers.